Phil-M-H/HiddenDiversity/README.md

 Why python?
 The algorithm is already so wildly inefficient, the effect the language would have isn't going to be that big of a deal.
-I believe the Big O efficiency is N!, so at that point changing to something like C could allow us to do n+1 in reasonable time, but just isn't worth the headache.
+The Big O efficiency is N!, so at that point changing to something like C could allow us to do n+1 in reasonable time, but just isn't worth the headache.